spantaleev/matrix-docker-ansible-deploy/docs/configuring-well-known.md

 As [per the Server-Server specification](https://matrix.org/docs/spec/server_server/r0.1.0.html#server-discovery), to use a Matrix user identifier like `@<username>:<your-domain>` while hosting services on a subdomain like `matrix.<your-domain>`, the Matrix network needs to be instructed of such delegation/redirection.

-Server delegation can be configured using DNS SRV records or by setting up a `/.well-known/matrix/server` file on the base domain (`<your-domain.com>`).
+Server delegation can be configured using DNS SRV records or by setting up a `/.well-known/matrix/server` file on the base domain (`<your-domain>`).

 Both methods have their place and will continue to do so.
 You only need to use just one of these delegation methods.
 For simplicity reasons, our setup advocates for the `/.well-known/matrix/server` method and guides you into using that.